thebrumby/HotWalletClaimer/README.md

 4. **Force log in again:** Enter 'y' to force logging in again if the current session throws errors.
 5. **Session Name Configuration:**
    - Press `<Enter>` to assign a default session name of ascending numeric values (1, 2, 3, etc.).
-   - Alternatively, you can enter your value (JohnDoes_Wallet, myWallet1, etc).
+   - Alternatively, you can enter your own value (JohnDoes_Wallet, myWallet1, etc).
    - If restarting the script after stopping it, you may want to re-use a previous Session Name to keep the screenshots in the same location and to attempt to avoid logging in again on Telegram.
 6. **Country Name for Telegram:**
    - Input your Country Name exactly as listed on [Telegram's login page](https://web.telegram.org/k/), like "USA" or "UNITED KINGDOM".